Breath Holding

-Introduction to breath holding:
+Introduction to breath-holding:

 Breath-holding spells shine a brilliant spotlight on one of the biggest challenges of parenting.
 We do not like to disappoint the little children that we love so much.
-Moreover, we don't want to get into yet another battle with our children -- in the short run it is always easier to give in to a tantrum than to do what we instinctively feel is best.
+Moreover, we don’t want to get into yet another battle with our children — in the short run it is usually easier to give in to a tantrum than to do what we instinctively feel is best.
 For parents of breath-holding children, this crucial struggle of parenthood is powerfully amplified.

-What is breath holding?
+What is it?

 Breath-holding spells are perhaps the most frightening of the common, benign behaviors of childhood.
 Desperate parents often want to splash cold water on the child's face, start mouth-to-mouth resuscitation, or even begin CPR.